Doritos Crash Course

 Doritos Crash Course (formerly titled as Avatar Crash Course) is a 3D sidescrolling platforming advergame developed by Wanako Games for the Xbox 360.
 It was released for free as one of the finalists of the "Unlock Xbox" competition sponsored by Doritos, alongside Harms Way.
 The concept for the game was designed by Jill Robertson from Raleigh, North Carolina, inspired by Japanese game shows such as Sasuke.
 On December 29, 2010, the game was announced the winner of the second "Unlock Xbox" competition.
-The game received positive reviews from critics.

-A Windows 8 version of the game, Doritos Crash Course Go!, has since been released.
+A Windows 8 version of the game, Doritos Crash Course Go!, was briefly available on the Microsoft Store, but has since been delisted.

 Gameplay

 In Doritos Crash Course, the players have to get their Xbox 360 avatars through increasingly difficult obstacle courses before the time runs out.
 Each course has a various number of checkpoints scattered throughout.
 If the avatar falls off the course, the game will begin from the last passed checkpoint.
-The game is composed of three locations (Europe, Japan, and the United States), each having five levels.
+The game is composed of three locations (United States, Europe, and Japan), each having five levels.
 Some of the obstacles include collapsing floors, swinging ropes, chains, and water balloons.

 Reception

-As of year-end 2010, Doritos Crash Course has been downloaded over 1.4 million times.
-It has received an aggregated review score of 74 on Metacritic, based on five reviews.
+The game received above-average reviews according to the review aggregation website Metacritic.

+Since its release, the game sold 1,449,359 units worldwide by January 2011.
+Sales of the game moved up to 4,222,820 units by the end of 2011.